 Big Ten notes

 † Indiana provided data for only three years; officials said they were not able to pull data for earlier years, and the 2017-2018 report was not yet available.
 Indiana provided the available year data in aggregate citing a concern for student privacy.
 Three of the six athletes were found responsible for violations.
 The data include claims of sexual assault and dating violence.
 Maryland did not have data available for the first two years.
 Michigan's data might have also included reports of intimate partner violence (dating or domestic violence) in 2013 through 2016 as "other," or may not have been reported to the office that handles Title IX complaints at all.
 Because Michigan does not separate out sexual exploitation specifically, it included the category of sexual harassment for which those type of cases, among others, would be included.
-Michigan State officials said the university has not pulled or tallied all complaints against athletes prior to 2016-2017.
-Although Michigan State has pulled at least some records of athlete cases from earlier years, it would not provide those records or say how many there were.
-The total listed above for student complaints is only for the years for which there are comparable data for athlete complaints.
-Michigan State did provide data on student complaints back to 2012, and the total for all years was 778.
+Data for Michigan State was updated after the initial version of this story because of additional information provided by the school.

-Ohio State officials said that athlete status is indicative of someone who was an athlete during the calendar year in which he/she was named a respondent, which could have come after the conclusion of that student's athletic eligibility, and data for complaints against athletes also include members of the school's cheer and dance teams.
+Ohio State officials said that athlete status is indicative of someone who was an athlete during the calendar year in which he/she was named a respondent, which could have come after the conclusion of that student's athletic eligibility.
+In the initial version of this story, Ohio State also included a 2013 complaint against a member of the cheer team, and its numbers have now been updated to exclude that report.
 Penn State's numbers reflect only cases in which a student was found responsible for sexual misconduct code violations.
 Penn State, although a public school, is not subject to open records laws and provided only aggregate totals instead of year-by-year figures, citing a concern for student privacy.
 Rutgers provided a report covering the number of accused students in Title IX complaints from fall 2015 through fall 2017; the school did not provide additional information or records on athlete or student-only cases for prior years, stating it would involve too much work to pull the records.

 ‡ Minnesota's data include all cases of sexual misconduct; officials said they did not have a report showing the number of complaints against athletes and said they had no way of going through existing records to determine the status of the respondent.
 Nebraska was the only school to acknowledge having an existing report showing the number of respondents who are athletes (since 2015) and refused to release it; officials said the university does not have information on how many complaints were made against student respondents, separate from those made against faculty, staff or others.
 Purdue officials said they were unable to provide records pertaining to athletes and provided a graphic showing total complaints against students for the past few years, but the bar charts did not list actual numbers.
 Wisconsin did not have data on the number of athlete respondents and declined to pull the records to identify such complaints.
 Figures include all investigations of sexual assault complaints made against students from 2012 through 2017.
 Domestic violence and dating violence numbers are included only for the past two years because they previously were not tracked in a way that could be easily counted.
 Numbers do not include sexual exploitation or coercion.